 THE LORD reigneth, he is clothed with majesty; the LORD is clothed with strength, wherewith he hath girded himself: the world also is stablished, that it cannot be moved.

 Working from home can breed bad habits, and I am a creature of habits.
 One such bad habit is the tendency to remain in comfy clothes when I’m working from home.
 After all, who will know but me, right?
 Well, perhaps the children or grand-babies, but they don’t seem to mind if I’m in sweatpants and my favorite Grascal Shirt. (that’s a bluegrass group for all you non-grassers out there.)
+With companies like Salesforce making it so easy to keep my marketplace clients coming back even after abandoning their cart it makes it hard to even want to get out of bed!
 What I have discovered however is clothing is a state of mind…

 If I’m in comfy clothes, my state of mind seems to be more relaxed, I tend to settle down in the couch and lounge as if I am independently wealthy and have no need of employment… and then the mail comes.
 Oh glory… I better get busy!
 By the same token if I get up, shower and put on work clothes (my pretty pants) my mind seems to focus more on the business aspect of my life.
 I believe most assuredly that God looks on the inner man, but… the outward man makes a statement that is seen by everyone else and felt by you.